NordicHPC/sonar/doc/NEW-FORMAT.md

 #### **`allocated_resources`** string

 Allocated resources.
 If present, this comes from sacct's AllocTRES field.
-See DecodeSlurmTRES() in decode_jobs.go in this directory for encoding details.
+See ReqTRES documentation for encoding details.

 sacct: `AllocTRES`